2019 Indiana General Assembly

 CHILLING FREE SPEECH: Senate Bill 471 threatens the Constitutional Rights of all Hoosiers.

-As an active member of The Indiana Coalition for Independent Redistricting (All IN for Democracy), CAC is advocating for redistricting reform in the 2019 Indiana General Assembly.
+As an active member of The Indiana Coalition for Independent Redistricting (All IN for Democracy), CAC advocated for redistricting reform in the 2019 Indiana General Assembly.
 The coalition played a significant role in putting forth a proposal that merged the best features from redistricting laws across the country.
-This proposal is SB91, sponsored by Senators Ruckelshaus, Bohacek and Ford.
-CAC is working with our coalition partners to get SB91 moved through the legislative process.

-Please check back in during the legislative session for updates and our weekly reports.
+Please check our weekly reports for more details on how the session played out.
 And be sure to follow our social media (Facebook, Twitter and Instagram) for an up-to-date detailing of our work at the Indiana Statehouse.

 Below are the lists of the bills that CAC is following during the 2019 Indiana General Assembly: